The future of Tedford Housing.

 What is Tedford’s vision for this project?

-The Center at Tedford Place will advance the mission and vision of Tedford Housing and its community partners by creating the pathways to permanent and sustainable housing, personal health, family stability and self-sufficiency through shelter, education, training and employment.
+The Tedford Housing Resource Center will advance the mission and vision of Tedford Housing and its community partners by creating the pathways to permanent and sustainable housing, personal health, family stability and self-sufficiency through shelter, education, training and employment.
 We see the Center as not just a building with beds, but a resource center with flexible spaces for community resources to serve guests on site.

 How did Tedford determine this project is needed in the community?